Frequently asked questions

-- I want to upgrade my video card to speed up 3DCoat.
-What should I choose?
+– I want to upgrade my video card to speed up 3DCoat.
+What should I choose? nVidia or AMD cards are better?

-Video RAM is important too because it determines maximum texture size that can be edited in 3DCoat.
+There is no reason to use multiple GPU cards at least for 3DCoat.
+Video RAM is important because it determines the maximum texture size that can be edited in 3DCoat.
 Every pixel requires 8 bytes, so you can easily calculate the max size of texture that can fit in memory.
 We recommend you buy cards with 4 GB of RAM or more.

-The windows release is for 64-bit windows.
+The Windows release is for 64-bit Windows.
 32-bit windows is no longer supported.

 - Sometimes painting becomes slow.
 How to avoid it?